Field Trip Information

 What: A former fish hatchery "gone wild" forms the core of a 40-acre nature learning center featuring trails, ponds, wildlife and an 82-foot tower from which you can see the whole park, Houston, and the San Jacinto Monument..
 All facilities and trails are ADA accessible.

 Who: Groups of 50 or less from public and private schools, Scout groups, senior citizens, families, and special interest organizations.
 Everyone is encouraged to visit on their own, attend a program or take a guided tour lead by staff naturalists or volunteers.

 When: Programming is offered Tuesday through Sunday, 9 a.m. - 5 p.m.

 How: To set up a field trip or make inquiries, call (281) 456-2800.

 How Many: In order to provide a quality experience for your children, guided tours and programs are limited to 50 students (or two classes) at a time without special arrangements.
 Teachers/chaperones must accompany the students in at least a 1:10 ratio.

-What's Available: For groups with three to four hours at the park, we recommend two activities of up to 90 minutes followed by a picnic lunch.
-Time after lunch can be spent in one of the 30-minute activities.
+What's Available: For groups with three hours to spend at the park, we recommend choosing two 60-minute activities followed by a picnic lunch, time will be allotted for bathroom and water breaks between activities.
+If you would like an activity for after lunch, we recommend choosing an additional 30-minute activity.
 All programs are adapted to fit the needs of your group.
 Detailed guides linked to the TEKS are available for each activity.